Does spironolactone cause an initial breakout

 Managing the initial breakout with spironolactone may involve continuing with the medication as prescribed, maintaining a consistent skincare routine, and staying in communication with a healthcare provider to monitor progress and make any necessary adjustments.
 In many cases, the initial breakout will improve over time as the body adjusts to the medication and hormone levels stabilize.

-See also Spironolactone acne 100mg
+See also Spironolactone grossesse

 Initial Breakout with Spironolactone